nikoelt/WhisperAttack/README.md

 ---
 ## Adding new word mappings

-Word mappings can be added to WhisperAttack so that these aliases are replaced with the configured replacement in the transcribed sentences.
+Word mappings can be added to WhisperAttack so that when these words are found within transcribed sentences they will be replaced with the replacement word you provide.
+This can aid with replacing words that are consistently transcribed incorrectly into the word you actually want.

-Click the "Add word mapping" button to open this configuration.
+Click the Add word mapping button to open this configuration screen.
 Multiple aliases can be entered, separated by semicolons, for a single replacement.

 ![whisperattack_addwordmapping](./screenshots/WhisperAttack%20add%20new%20word%20mapping.png)